How to Become Fit, Focused, and Have More Joy – Spend Some Time at Ayurveda Health Retreat

 Ingredients

-- 1 cup dal (you can use any type of lentil)
+- 1 cup dal (you can use any lentil)

 - 2 tablespoons of fresh chopped ginger